-The most common foam in use is in a compressed air foam system, which can be carried in combination with traditional water appliances.
+The most common foam in use is that used in a compressed air foam system , which can be carried in combination with traditional water appliances.
 The foam attacks all three sides of the fire triangle simultaneously; the foam blankets the fuel, thereby reducing the fuel's capacity to seek out a source of oxygen and adheres to ceilings and walls, more readily aiding rapid reduction in heat.
 Also, the opaque surface of the foam, as it adheres to walls and ceilings, shields the fuel source from radiant energy.

 Compressed air foam systems are able to deliver a range of useful foam consistencies, labelled from type 1 (very dry) to type 5 (wet), which are controlled by the air-to-solution ratios and, to a lesser extent, by the concentrate-to-water percentage.
-Types 1 and 2 foams have long drain times, meaning the bubbles do not burst and give up their water quickly.
+Types 1 and 2 foams have long drain times, meaning the bubbles do not burst and give up their water quickly, and long duration.
 Wet foams, such as types 4 and 5, drain more quickly in the presence of heat.

-Compressed air foam systems have the ability to produce a wide range of foam qualities or foam types providing the most appropriate foam response to individual fire situations.
-This gives the incident commander the advantage of tailoring the best foam type to the tactical use and fire problem at hand.
+Compressed air foam systems have the unique ability to produce a wide range of foam qualities or foam types to provide the most appropriate foam response to individual fire situations.
+This gives the fire officer the advantage of custom tailoring the best foam type for the tactical use and fire problem at hand.
 Generally, the environmental effects of foams are considered in terms of their toxicity and their biodegradability.
-It is the total volume of the foam concentrate that is released into the environment that is of concern; it does not matter by how much it has been diluted.
-See National Operational Guidance: Environmental protection for further information.
+It should be remembered that it is the total volume of the foam concentrate that is released into the environment that is of concern; it does not matter by how much it has been diluted.
+Refer to the Environmental Protection guidance for further information.